 The term “gentrification” is coined by Ruth Glass.

-Since this timeline was first published, communities have wielded new tools and strategies in response to gentrification’s challenges.
+Over the next five and a half decades, communities have wielded varying tools and strategies in response to gentrification’s challenges.
 We think it’s worth a fresh look at the ideas that animate this conversation.

 The term “gentrification” is coined by Ruth Glass.